jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 <img src="https://jmersonuo.github.io/StoryMaps/img/EditTitle.JPG" width ="334px">

-Press Add.
+Press **Add**.
 Your completed home section will now appear in the Map Journal.
 To save your work so far, press the **Save** button in the top right hand corner of the Builder.

 ## IV.
-Add another section: text and an image ##
+Add another section: text, and image, and a map ##

 ### 1. Add a section ###
 Use the Add Section button at the bottom of the side panel to add additional sections into your Map Journal.
 The same dialog will appear each time you add a section allowing you to specify the content for the main stage and the side panel.